 John Buchan Way, Peebles

 The John Buchan Way is a popular walking route that connects Peebles to Broughton in the Scottish Borders, featuring an array of splendid hills and valleys along the way.
 This linear route stretches for 22 km along a well sign-posted trail, but it is still recommended to take a map along with you.
 The route is also named after one of Tweeddale’s most famous sons, whose story you can learn about in the small museum dedicated to his life on Peebles High Street.

 Duns Law & Castle

 Enjoy this short circular route through the Scottish Borders countryside with a relatively easy climb to the top of Duns Law, passing through the grounds of Duns Castle along the way.
 Wander through the peaceful woodlands, marvel at the panoramic views of the Cheviot Hills and over the town of Duns.
 On a clear day, take the short detour through the gate onto the hilltop to the orientation point, which offers information about the ancient fort in the area, as well as a guide to the view.

 Find more walks in the Scottish Borders.

 We hope this has inspired you to venture south and explore some of the best walks and routes in the area.
 What’s next?
 Why not wander along a relaxing wellness walk to escape the bustling cities?
-Indulge in a wellness break, treat the family to an active getaway, or explore the glittering dark sky parks in South Scotland.
+Indulge in a wellness break, climb one of our spectacular Grahams, treat the family to an active getaway, or explore the glittering dark sky parks in South Scotland.